What is a phlebotomist?

 Students taking this course are required to meet certain health and safety standards.
-Documentation of the following information must be available for online upload once registered for the course.
+The following requirements are mandatory and must be completed by deadlines given upon course registration.

-- Hepatitis B: 3 vaccinations and a positive antibody titer demonstrated by a lab report.
+- Hepatitis B: Proof of 3 vaccinations and a positive antibody titer (showing immunity/reactivity) demonstrated by a lab report

-- Measles, mumps and rubella (MMR): 2 vaccinations or a positive antibody titer demonstrated by a lab report.
+- MMR (measles, mumps, rubella): Proof of 2 vaccinations or a positive antibody titer (showing immunity) demonstrated by a lab report

-- Varicella: 2 vaccinations or a positive antibody titer demonstrated by a lab report.
+- Varicella (chicken pox): Proof of 2 vaccinations or a positive antibody titer (showing immunity) demonstrated by a lab report

-- Tuberculosis (TB) testing: Any one of the following TB tests performed within the past 12 months is acceptable: a) a 2-step TB skin test, b) a Quantiferon Gold blood test (lab report required), or c) T-Spot blood test (lab report required).
+- Tuberculosis (TB): Either of the following TB tests performed within the past 12 months is acceptable: